bottos-project/magiccube/PrereleaseNote.md

 3. BTO Token transfer.
 4. Data assets registration.
 5. Requirements Release.
-6. Data exchange based on smart contracts For everyone who want  to use our software，we will transfer some test BTO token and test ether automatically when he resister in Bottos.
+6. Data exchange based on smart contracts.

+For everyone who want  to use our software，we will transfer some test BTO token and test ether automatically when he resister in Bottos.